Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 He was responsible for the development of factories along this stretch of the River Derwent, and is further credited with having essentially created the modern industrial factory system.

 By 1776 a larger mill was built at Cromford, and over time the town of Cromford was built out to house the workers needed to run these mills.
-As a result, this area was really the birthplace of the modern manufacturing system, and triggered a big shift in how we live our lives.

 Here the path turns right to cross over the road, but I peel off to go take a look at Cromford Mills itself - which has been delightfully restored.